Artlands/Install-Slurm/README.md

 chown slurm: /var/log/slurm/slurm_jobacct.log /var/log/slurm/slurm_jobcomp.log
 ```

-On the computing nodes __node[1-2]__, make sure that all the computing nodes have the right configurations and files.
+On the computing nodes __node[1-2]__, make sure that all the computing nodes have the right configurations and files:

 ```
 mkdir /var/spool/slurmd